DanieleSisinni/danielesisinnni/README.md

-I'm Daniele Sisinni, a student of the University of Computer Science.
+I'm Daniele Sisinni, graduated from the University of Computer Science.

 Here you can find many of my university projects!
 <hr/>